rrwick/Metagenomics-Index-Correction/README.md

 # Metagenomics Index Correction
-This repository contains scripts used to prepare and analyse Centrifuge classifications using custom index databases, either based on default NCBI or [GTDB](http://gtdb.ecogenomic.org/) taxonomic systems.
+This repository contains a collection of scripts used to prepare, compare and analyse Centrifuge classifications using custom index databases, either based on default NCBI or [GTDB](http://gtdb.ecogenomic.org/) taxonomic systems.
 These scripts were used in the preparation of the Méric, Wick et al. (2019) manuscript entitled: "XXXXXX".
 Brief instructions are provided below each scripts.